TV-Rename/Website/_manual/view/actors-grid.md

 <!-- START ACTORS GRID ----------------------- -->
 ## Actors Grid

-**This tool is in Beta and subject to change...**{:style="color:red;"}

 Really like that actor in "Such-and-such"?
 Sure they are in other shows in your media library?
-This is the tool to tell you!
+This view will show you!

 Among the meta-data that [The&nbsp;TVDB](http://thetvdb.com "Visit TheTVDB.com") collects (and you import) is information about actors, they may be a shows "core characters" or "guest stars" but the data is available for every episode of every season of every show on [The&nbsp;TVDB](http://thetvdb.com "Visit TheTVDB.com") (If it's not or you know better please visit [their&nbsp;site](http://thetvdb.com "Visit TheTVDB.com"), log in and fix it - it's to everyone's benefit.